 Stage Three: Make it Feel Good

-The same choreography-like expectations from Stage Two apply here, but now you add more information.
+The same expectations of learning choreography from Stage Two apply here, but now you add more information.
 Now that you know the timing, the shapes, etc., it’s time to add the connection points with the build and release of tension, anchoring, and stretching, etc. This is where things can get frustrating and confusing for Followers.
 We battle with a lot of inner thoughts that have been ingrained in us from our very first Swing Dance lesson that has left us to feel less than empowered, even when we don’t realize it.
 After all, the timing and quality of anchoring is the job of the Leader and my job is to react and stretch, right?
 How far I travel is dependent on how much my leader pulls me through, right?
 A good follower is not being too light or too heavy, right?
 A great Follower contributes a lot of ideas to the dance without “messing up” their leader, right?